ribeaud/WebEngineering/docs/lectures/8/readme.md

   ## Authenti-cation
 ]
 .right-column[
 Authentication is the process of verifying who you are.

-When you log on to a PC with a user name and password you are authenticating.
+When you log on to a PC with a user name and password you are _authenticating_.
 ]
 ---
 .left-column[